ni/ams-cycler-plugin-template/src/patools-integration/README.md

 PAtools 8.3+
 NI Package Builder

-## Building
+## Building PAtools XML

-To prepare your module for use in BTS, you must package the module as an nipkg.
+To prepare your module for use in BLS, you must package the module as an nipkg.
 This package will be used by PAconfigurator when defining an application.
-BTS will ensure that this package is installed during test generation and runtime.
+BLS will ensure that this package is installed during test generation and runtime.

 1. Import the Template Module XML file from this repo into your PAtools DB.
 1. Copy and configure that template to match your Cycler's needs.